then reload this page.

 an inequality by a negative number, you change the graph of the inequality.
 The question we are

-trying to answer is: "How can we multiply an inequality by a negative number and get an
+trying to answer is: "How can you multiply an inequality by a negative number and get an

 In multByNeg, you weren't able to find any $a$ value that would make